Pontins: Early 21st Century

+Administration and further closures

 In November 2010, Pontins entered administrative receivership and in January 2011, the company was bought out of receivership by Britannia Hotels.
 In 2014, the former Pontins resort at Sand Bay was purchased by the group and it became the sixth resort to be operated under the new Pontins brand.

 On 30 November 2023, Britannia Hotels, owners of Pontins, suddenly closed the parks at Prestatyn and Camber Sands with immediate effect, affecting people who had made bookings for the Christmas period.
-On 3 January 2024 the park at Southport was suddenly closed following flooding in Storm Henk.
+On 3 January 2024, the park at Southport was suddenly closed following flooding in Storm Henk.

+Recent years

+Since 2024, Pontins' three surviving resorts have consisted of the family-oriented Brean Sands (the sole remaining traditional family-oriented "Pontins" camp), plus two adults-only holiday villages at Pakefield and Sand Bay.

+However, As of August 2026 only Sand Bay is open to the public.
+Brean Sands and Pakefield remain in temporary use as accommodation for workers involved in the construction of Hinkley Point C and Sizewell C nuclear power stations respectively and no proposed date has been given for reopenings.

+Controversies

 Discrimination against Irish Travellers

-In March 2021 a whistleblower provided the Equality and Human Rights Commission (EHRC) with an internal Pontins document listing what were considered to be common Irish surnames, deeming people so named to be "undesirable guests" whose booking was to be refused.
+In March 2021, a whistleblower provided the Equality and Human Rights Commission (EHRC) with an internal Pontins document listing what were considered to be common Irish surnames, deeming people so named to be "undesirable guests" whose booking was to be refused.
 This was done to be able to refuse bookings from Romani and Irish Travellers based on their name; discrimination was also by accent.
 The practice was investigated by the EHRC, which found Pontins was "directly discriminating on the basis of race", breaching the Equality Act 2010.
 The Britannia Hotel Group, which owns Pontins, made a legal agreement with the EHRC to investigate and end the practice, and change its policies and systems accordingly.

 Resorts

-As of January 2024 Pontins operated the following resorts:
+As of January 2025, Pontins operated only one traditional holiday resort: